marhyvar/go-server/README.md

 > PUT | medicines/:id | Edit medicine by id
 > DELETE | medicines/:id | Delete medicine by id

-This repository contains the final exercise (project work) for Tero Karvinen's Go Programming Course 2020.
+This repository contains also pre-built binaries for Mac, Linux and Windows.
+This project is the final exercise for Tero Karvinen's Go Programming Course 2020.

 ## References